Julien-Fischer/mobtime/README.md

 ## How to use

-A MobTime session typically involves two steps:
+A mobtime session typically involves two steps:

 1. `mobstart` to start driving:
 2. Stop driving.
 You can either type: